avito-tech/bioyino/README.md

 Currently works in production at Avito, processing production-grade metric stream (~4M metrics per second on 3 nodes)

 # Installing #
+One of Bioyino's most powerful features - multimessage mode - require it to be working on GNU/Linux.

+* Install [capnp compiler tool](https://capnproto.org/install.html) to generate schemas.
+It's usually downloaded using your distribution's package manager.
-Do the usual Rust-program build-install cycle
+* Do the usual Rust-program build-install cycle.
 Please note, that building is always tested on latest stable version of Rust.

 ```
 $ git clone <this repo>